birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session404.md

 * Grimbok starts to worry that Lucan might be planning to betray them.

-* The tunnel ends at a huge circular door with a cheesy message on it:
+* The tunnel ends at a huge circular door with a cheesy message on it from someone called the Arcane.
+The message says that the astroid was built as a weapon for beholders by the Arcane, but they also built this backdoor the beholders can't open, so that heroes could come in and destroy the "Queens Eyes" to disable it.

 * Lucan says the Arcane are a secretive race who build stuff like this and sell it.
 Marvus says he'd like to meet them.